IMAGE

 ---

 2) To Anakin's / Meeting Threepio.
-When Anakin brings Padmé, Qui-Gon, Jar Jar, and Artoo home to provide shelter from a sandstorm, Anakin is quick to haul Padmé to his room (forward even as a 9-year old, heh ;-)) to show her the droid he's made by himself.
+When Anakin brings Padmé, Qui-Gon, Jar Jar, and Artoo home to provide shelter from a sandstorm, Anakin is quick to haul Padmé to his room to show her the droid he's made by himself.
 Her approval has already become important to him, and she gives it easily, declaring Threepio "perfect."

 ---

 3) Dinner at the Skywalkers'.
-Okay, admittedly there's really not that much P/A-specific about this scene, other than they're sitting next to each other; the rest of this scene's purely plot exposition.
+There's really not that much P/A-specific about this scene, other than they're sitting next to each other; the rest of this scene's purely plot exposition.

 ---